microsoft/language-server-protocol/specification.md

 The `body` of a snippet can use special constructs to control cursors and the text being inserted.
 The following are supported features and their syntaxes:

-##### Tabstops
+##### Tab stops

-With tabstops, you can make the editor cursor move inside a snippet.
+With tab stops, you can make the editor cursor move inside a snippet.
 Use `$1`, `$2` to specify cursor locations.
-The number is the order in which tabstops will be visited, whereas `$0` denotes the final cursor position.
-Multiple tabstops are linked and updated in sync.
+The number is the order in which tab stops will be visited, whereas `$0` denotes the final cursor position.
+Multiple tab stops are linked and updated in sync.

 ##### Placeholders

-Placeholders are tabstops with values, like `${1:foo}`.
+Placeholders are tab stops with values, like `${1:foo}`.
 The placeholder text will be inserted and selected such that it can be easily changed.
 Placeholders can be nested, like `${1:another ${2:placeholder}}`.

 ##### Choice